hafiz122/hafiz122/README.md

 <br />

-<i>My older repos (2018 era) show my learning journey — the ideas and structure were solid for a 9-year-old!
+<i>My older repos (2018 era) show my learning journey.
+The ideas and structure were solid for a 9-year-old!
 My newer work is much more polished.
 Check out the recent stuff first.</i>

 </div>